gerpy/rpm-install/README.md

 > These settings are highly device-dependent.

-Even for 3D games, when the emulator renders at 2× or more, I strongly dislike the imbalance between texture resolution, the low polygon count, and the overly smooth object borders and textures.
-So I always let **shaders handle the upscaling**, and I run all emulators/cores at **1× internal resolution**.
+Even for 3D games, when the core renders at 2× or more, I strongly dislike how textures, polygon count and lines look imbalanced.
+So I always let shaders handle the upscaling, and I run all emulators/cores at **1×** internal resolution.

-The **Retroid Pocket Mini (RPM)** is excellent when it comes to scaling options.
-As a rule of thumb, I prefer **slightly overscanned integer scaling** to maximize object size on screen and ensure clean shader output.
+The Retroid Pocket Mini is excellent when it comes to scaling options.
+As a rule of thumb, I prefer a slight overscan crop to maximize object size on screen and ensure clean shader output.
+And with the RPM, it often translates into integer scaling as the cherry on the cake.

 For **4:3 systems**, I typically use configurations like the following:
 [Shaunimman Screen Utils](https://shauninman.com/utils/screens/#src_screen:14,src_nn:1,src_crop:1,src_width:320,src_height:240,dst_screen:34,dst_width:1240,dst_height:1080,dst_size:3.92,show_all:0).
-Smart integer scaling results in slight overscan on the sides and a slightly increased height compared to boxed full 4:3.
+Smart integer scaling results in tiny overscan on the sides and a very slightly increased height compared to boxed full 4:3.

-For **8:7-like systems**, integer scaling with overscan induces a small amount of overscan crop both vertically and horizontally, which is suitable and anticipated by developers, since consumer retro CRTs were always set up with about 5% overscan.
+For **8:7-like systems**, integer scaling with overscan induces a small amount of overscan crop both vertically and horizontally, which is suitable and anticipated by developers, since CRTs games were developped with an overscan up to ~5% on consumer CRT TVs.

-PC Engine mostly used a 256×240 resolution but overscan isn't super welcome here because many games seem to be designed with very little tolerance to overscan.
+**PC Engine** mostly used a 256×240 resolution but overscan isn't super welcome here because many games seem to be designed with very little tolerance to overscan.
 The core mostly requests 4:3 (which seems a bit stretched to my eyes), while a 1:1 pixel aspect ratio leads to very tall images with black pillars.
 The RPM's display aspect ratio is a good compromise for me, very close to 1:1 PAR though.

 For systems with **unusual pixel aspect ratios** like CPS, NeoGeo, or many arcade platforms, I allow **non-integer scaling** with the **core-provided aspect ratio**.